cycle/docs/advanced/limitations.md

 }
 ```

-> Given approach will minimize the amount of allocated memory.
+> The given approach will minimize the amount of allocated memory.

-You can also use `load` option of `Select->load` to pre-filter data.
+You can also use the `load` option of `Select->load` to pre-filter data.

 ## MyISAM
-It is not reliable to use Cycle with MySQL MyISAM engine as it does not support transaction which can guarantee the recovery from persisting errors.
-Use InnoDB engine instead.
+It is not reliable to use Cycle with MySQL MyISAM engine as it does not support transactions, which can guarantee the recovery from persisting errors.
+Use the InnoDB engine instead.

 ## Cascade = false
 Please note that turning cascade option off completely disables relation `store` sequence.
 This makes uni-directional relations useless for **persisting**, only use this option if the relation is considered "read-only".

 ## Select->fetchOne() behaviour
-Method `fetchOne` of Select will create query without specified `LIMIT` value in order to avoid data corruption on joined data.
-Make sure to manually set the limit or use proper selection constraint.
+Method `fetchOne` of Select will create a query without specified `LIMIT` value in order to avoid data corruption on joined data.
+Make sure to manually set the limit or use a proper selection constraint.

 > `LIMIT 1` is set in Repository `findOne()`.